-A Cornbread Bundt Cake is cornbread baked in a bundt pan.
+Cornbread Bundt Cake is cornbread baked in a Bundt pan.
 Crusty outside.
 Moist inside.
 Makes a lovely presentation on the dinner table.
-Also a nice gift idea for individuals who prefer savory cakes.
+Also, a nice gift idea for individuals who prefer savory cakes.

 If desired, make my Homemade White Cornbread (no sugar).
 Season with bacon drippings or cracklings.
-After making the batter, follow instructions below to make a cornbread bundt cake.
+After making the batter, follow instructions below to make my Cornbread Bundt Cake.

 To make a lovely presentation, fill center with a small bowl of glazed meatballs, chicken nuggets, shredded barbecue, cooked collards, veggies, salad, etc.

-The first flash of inspiration was to bake cornbread in a bundt pan.
+There was a time when my blog was super stagnant.
+Zero progress.
+I prayed for creative ideas.
+The first flash of inspiration was to bake cornbread in a Bundt pan.

 In 2018, I was blessed with two complimentary top-of-the line cast iron fluted cake pans from Lodge Manufacturing.